 For a starter addressing common misconceptions try the excellent Classic Mistakes resources by Nigel Hopley.

-A superb resource to use in class (or for students to use at home) to address misconceptions is Craig Barton’s and Simon Woodhead’s Diagnostic Questions site.
-The site has over 1700 questions with carefully designed multiple choice responses to address common misconceptions.
-For further details see these posts.
+A superb resource to use in class (or for students to use at home) to address misconceptions is of course Craig Barton’s and Simon Woodhead’s Diagnostic Questions site.
+The site has many thousands of questions with carefully designed multiple-choice responses to address common misconceptions.

-One of the new year resolutions I suggested was to reread Malcolm Swan’s excellent ‘Improving Learning in Mathematics‘, this includes a section (5.3) on exposing errors and misconceptions.
+Malcolm Swan’s excellent ‘Improving Learning in Mathematics‘, includes a section (5.3) on exposing errors and misconceptions.
 An activity suggested there is to let your students become examiners and mark the work of others, this works very well, I have highlighted some excellent resources for this on the ‘Spot the mistake!‘ page.

-Examination boards often publish helpful material which addresses common misconceptions, such resources can promote very useful class discussion as can examiners’ reports.
-From AQA for example, have a look at the Feedback documents on each unit available here (scroll down the page and look in the section on Teaching Resources) and another resource here.
+All the examination boards publish helpful material which addresses common misconceptions, such resources can promote very useful class discussion as can examiners’ reports.